uk

 Feminist Legal Studies

 Feminist Legal Studies (ISSN 0996-3622) is a European journal covering feminist matters from a legal perspective with special interests in both the application of law to women's issues and contemporary debate in feminist legal theory.
 The journal is published three times a year by Springer Law for Kent Law School, Canterbury, UK.
-The site includes a search facility, information for authors and subscription details.
+This is a subscription journal but contents pages and a selection of full text articles are made freely available.

 Amicus Curiae